mkvasconcelos/CalculatorApp/README.md

 ## About
 <p>
-    It was my thir front-end project that I developed, I used HTML, CSS and JAVASCRIPT to build a calculator.
+    It was my third front-end project that I developed, I used HTML, CSS and JAVASCRIPT to build a calculator.
 </p>

 <p align="center">